cwood821/cwood821/README.md

 I'm excited about Rust and TypeScript.

-Also writing code at [cwood-strib](https://github.com/cwood-strib/).
+Formerly writing code at [cwood-strib](https://github.com/cwood-strib/).